twistedfall/opencv-rust/README.md

 ### Platform support

-Currently the main development and testing of the crate is performed on Linux, but other major platforms are also supported: macOS and Windows.
+Currently, the main development and testing of the crate is performed on Linux, but other major platforms are also supported: macOS and Windows.

 For some more details please refer to the CI build scripts: